Skip to main content

 Create a project-scoped role

-A role created with Add New Role grants its permissions across the entire tenant.
+A role created with Add New Role grants its permissions across all projects.
 To create a role whose access is limited to specific projects — like the built-in Project Admin — you must duplicate an existing project-scoped role rather than starting from scratch.

 Delete a custom role